 Just a few basics for anyone else who may read this thread later on in life.
+There are SIX posts in this thread, and please read all six.

 WARNING: Always make sure the water heater is full of water before using it either by propane or the electric heating element.
 This is explained in more detail below: